paulenriquez/open-webui-config/settings-admin/Interface.md

 - Quality of outputs (especially follow-up prompts and search & retrieval queries)
 - Language adaptability (i.e., Non-English outputs)

-There are other models with comparable performance, but Gemini 2.5 Flash is the best option when considering its cost-to-performance ratio.
+There are other models with comparable performance, but Gemini 2.5 Flash is the best option when considering cost-to-performance.

 ---

 ### Title Generation

-- Specifies focus on user intent when generating titles.
-Has a "fallback mechanism" for when a clear topic is unavailable.
-- Adds a single relevant emoji to titles, but knows when NOT to use them — i.e., avoiding emojis for sensitive topics, and takes a neutral approach for emojis of countries/ nations.
-- Applies proper capitalization rules based on the detected language (Title Case for English, Sentence Case for Romance languages, noun capitalization for German, etc.)
+- Features two modes — "Summarize Mode" (which is the default mode that summarizes the conversation's topic into a title), and "Copy Mode", which is a fallback mechanism for when a core topic is unavailable.

 ```
 # Title Generator